ZhentingWang/zhentingwang.github.io/_pages/about.md

 ---

 * I am a third-year PhD student in [Computer Science department](https://www.cs.rutgers.edu/) at [Rutgers University](https://www.rutgers.edu/).
 I am fortunate to be advised by Prof. [Shiqing Ma](https://www.cs.rutgers.edu/~sm2283/) and Prof. [Dimitris Metaxas](https://people.cs.rutgers.edu/~dnm/).
-* My research interests lie at security of machine learning (especially backdoor attacks and defenses on computer vision and natural language processing models), and IP (intellectual property) protection for generative models.
+* My research interests lie at trustworthy machine learning, especially responsible GAI (generative artificial intelligence) and backdoor attacks\&defenses.

 News
 ======
+* [2023-12] I am invited as a reviewer of ICML 2024.
 * [2023-11] I am invited as a reviewer of ACM TKDD.
 * [2023-10] I am invited as a reviewer of CVPR 2024.
 * [2023-09] 1 paper is accepted to NeurIPS 2023.